MatrixEditor/caterpillar/docs/sphinx/source/reference/datamodel/processing_classes.rst

 --------

 In addition to greedy parsing, this library supports prefixed packing and unpacking as well.
 With *prefixed*, we refer to the length of an array of elements that should be parsed.
-In this library, the :code:`slice` class is to achieve a prefix option.
+In this library, a :code:`slice` is used to express a prefix option.

 >>> field = CString[uint32::]